-Use the -n < name> option to specify a custom SPIR-V entry point for binary module inputs.
-The default entry point is called main.
+Use the -n <name> option to specify a custom SPIR-V entry point for binary module inputs.
+You do not need to specify -n <name> for SPIR-V modules which contain only a single entry point because the entry point will be automatically detected.